planetscale/nextjs-planetscale-starter/README.md

 9. Back in Netlify, now that your PlanetScale database is setup, you need to add two more environment variables (found in Site settings > Build & deploy > Environment):
 - `DATABASE_URL`, get this one from inside PlanetScale connect modal, Prisma dropdown and copy URL from snippet
 - `NEXTAUTH_URL`, this URL is the same as your Netlify's app's URL, for example: `https://laughing-fermat-f171ce.netlify.app/`
+10. Under Deploys, select the *Trigger deploy* button to build your app with the new environment variables.

+Your app should be ready for use now!

 Once the site is rebuilt in Netlify, go to the `/admin/setup` page to create an admin account to get started.
 Right now, you will only be able to create one admin account through this flow.